sarweshkumar47/Curve-Fit/README.md

     // Set a listener for curve click events. curveManager.setOnCurveClickListener(this);

-    // Create a CurveOptions object and add atleast latlong points to it
+    // Create a CurveOptions object and add atleast two latlong points to it
     // You can set different options in CurveOptions object similar to PolyLineOptions CurveOptions curveOptions = new CurveOptions();
     curveOptions.add(new LatLng(12.9715987, 77.5945627));